xbeat/Machine-Learning/README.md

 Introduction to Maximum Likelihood Estimation (MLE)

 Maximum Likelihood Estimation is a statistical method used to estimate the parameters of a probability distribution by maximizing the likelihood function.
 It finds the parameter values that make the observed data most probable.

+## Data Structures and Algorithms for AI Enthusiasts

+Introduction to Data Structures and Algorithms for AI

+Data Structures and Algorithms (DSA) form the backbone of efficient AI systems.
+They enable us to organize, store, and process data effectively, which is crucial for developing intelligent algorithms.
+This presentation will explore key DSA concepts relevant to AI, with a focus on Python implementations.

 ## Exploring the P vs NP Problem with Python